Washington Retirement Guide

 The scenery, setting, and people make it very popular for baby boomers looking for the best Washington State retirement communities in the Evergreen State.
 Olympia is the capital and Spokane is the largest city in the eastern part of the state.
 Washington's cost of living can vary a great deal - Seattle, its largest city, tends to be much more expensive than other parts of the state.
 The Cascade mountains and an extensive waterfront make for a spectacular setting with extraordinary recreational opportunities.
 Washington has 3 national parks.
 The population is estimated at just over 7.6 million in 2019, up 13% since 2010.
 The population 65 and over is 15.9%, slightly younger than in the U.S. population.
-The Wikipedia entry for Washingtonhas more interesting facts.
+The Wikipedia entry for Washington has more interesting facts.
+Updated Dec.
+2016.

 Port Townsend Lighthouse